Eat a Peach

-Eat a Peach is an album by the American rock band the Allman Brothers Band, released on February 12, 1972, by Capricorn Records.
-A double album, it was produced by Tom Dowd and serves as the band's third studio album and second live album due to its mixture of live and studio recordings.
+Eat a Peach is a double album by the American rock band the Allman Brothers Band, released on February 12, 1972, by Capricorn Records.
+Composed of a mixture of live and studio recordings, it was produced by Tom Dowd and serves as the band's third studio album and second live album.
 Following their artistic and commercial breakthrough with the July 1971 release of the live album At Fillmore East, the Allman Brothers Band got to work on what was originally intended to be their third studio album.
-But on October 29, 1971, lead and slide guitarist Duane Allman, group leader and founder, was killed in a motorcycle accident in the band's adopted hometown of Macon, Georgia, making it the final album to feature him.
+But on October 29, 1971, lead guitarist Duane Allman, group leader and founder, was killed in a motorcycle accident in the band's adopted hometown of Macon, Georgia, making it the final album to feature him.

 Eat a Peach contains studio recordings from September–December 1971 at Criteria Studios, Miami—both with and without Duane Allman—and live recordings from several of the band's 1971 performances at the Fillmore East.
 The album includes the extended half-hour-long "Mountain Jam", which was long enough to take up two full sides of the original double-LP.
 Other highlights include vocalist Gregg Allman's performance of his brother's favorite song, "Melissa", plus Dickey Betts' "Blue Sky", which went on to become a classic rock radio staple.
 The album artwork was created by W. David Powell and J. F. Holmes at Wonder Graphics, and depicts the band's name on a peach truck, in addition to a large gatefold mural of mushrooms and fairies.
 The album's title came from a quote by Duane Allman: "You can't help the revolution, because there's just evolution ...
 Every time I'm in Georgia, I eat a peach for peace".

 On release Eat a Peach was an immediate commercial success and peaked at number four on Billboards Top 200 Pop Albums chart.
 The album was later certified platinum and remains a top seller in the band's discography.